ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

 \subsubsection{Main View and Prefix View}

-The ``Main'' view (\autoref{fig:mainView:a}) shows the aggregated tree of all patients' care pathways.
-The width of a node represents the mean duration of the high-level event it is associated with; its height represents the number of sequences (frequency).
-We sort the children of each node according to their frequency with some caveats described in~\autoref{sec:hysteresis} to improve the stability of successive progressive updates.
-The color of a node describes its high-level event type.
-Clicking on a node shows details on demand in the ``Detail'' tab of the control panel (\autoref{fig:controlpanel:a}).
+The ``Main'' view (\autoref{fig_mainView_a}) shows the aggregated tree of all patients' care pathways. \am{The node width, height, and sorting order are explained in the Figure caption.} The color of a node encodes its high-level event type.
+Clicking on a node shows details on demand in the ``Detail'' tab of the control panel (\autoref{fig_controlpanel_a}).

 Users can change the view and focus on a specific event or sequence of events.
-The ``Prefix'' view (\autoref{fig:sequenceView}) shows the sequence tree that leads to or follows a given prefix, specified interactively.

-Each of these views is updated progressively for scalability.
-We want to guarantee interactive latency while avoiding PVA from interfering with the user's exploration process.
+The ``Prefix'' view (\autoref{fig_sequenceView}) shows the sequence tree that leads to or follows a given prefix, specified interactively.
+Each of these views is updated progressively for scalability to guarantee interactive latency.